GarrettPilgrim/woodland-hills-coc/content/components/update.md

 coveralt: This is image alt text for announcement
 title: Hop on Over to Our Easter Egg Hunt!
 image: null
-button:
+button: null
-buttonurl:
+buttonurl: null
 ---
 Bring your whole family and enjoy food, fun, and fellowship.
+We'll have lunch, inflatables, and an Easter Egg hunt!

 Rain or shine, we'd love to see you there!